codahale/belvedere/README.md

 belvedere releases disable my-app v1
 ```

-This will remove the app from service and drain any existing connections.
+This will remove the application from service and drain any existing connections.

 ### Deleting A Release